CHP RADIO SYSTEMS

 GE RANGR RADIO:

-In 1986, the CHP began the evaluation process for the purchase of new radios.
+In 1987, the CHP began the evaluation process for the purchase of new radios.
 RCA had already exited the land mobile radio business, which left a choice of Motorola or GE.
 For reasons known only to those who made the purchasing decisions, but mainly because they were willing to design a "special for CHP" control head and were also the low bidder, the contract this time went to GE (later Ericsson-GE).
 GE supplied their RANGR 100 Watt low band mobile radio, with the series S810 alpha-numeric display integrated control head, which is still in use.
 It would take more than two years to completely replace the existing radio fleet with the new GE equipment, which was for the most part not retrofitted into existing vehicles in the field.
 Thus, in 1990, for example, there were a few area offices still using the older Micor mobiles and original GE MVR-16 repeaters in their vehicles.
-The RANGR equipment began to be phased into the fleet in approximately late 1987 or early 1988 and probably wasn't fully integrated until perhaps 1990 or even 1991.
+The RANGR equipment began to be phased into the fleet in very late 1988 and probably wasn't fully integrated until perhaps late 1990.
 It appears that the Mustang cars were the last to get the RANGR equipment; there are examples of new 1989 Mustangs leaving the assembly line with the older Motorola Micor equipment.

 The RANGR mobile radio was manufactured in Japan by JRC, to a GE design which is basically a copy of their Delta-SX USA-made radio, and then merely labeled "GE".
 Apparently the "Buy American" policy in place at State of California purchasing overlooked this issue.
 It was developed specifically for the CHP but has since found widespread use in other agencies and on other frequency bands.
 It is small, rugged and reliable, mounted in a cast metal frame.
 It is synthesized and programmable; the frequency storage and all personality aspects of the radio are contained in the "smart" control head.
 The GE control head also controls the siren/PA equipment via a number of TTL-level data lines and there is a serial data output which controls the emergency lighting via a separate control box located in the vehicle trunk.
 There is a mobile repeater as in the previous generation of radios, although in this case it is a newer generation of the original GE Executive II MVR which had a redesigned and modernized logic section, but was otherwise identical in appearance to the originals.
 The model number is RVR-16HS and it was apparently made only for CHP.
 That repeater has now in turn been (to some extent) replaced by a Pyramid Communications repeater, made in Huntington Beach, California.
 The motorcycles, starting in 1996, were also equipped with a mobile repeater, but in that case it consisted of a modified GE MP-A series portable radio mounted in a small box with a voltage dropping circuit to allow it to run from 12 volts.
 The M-PA is software programmable and in this case has been specially programmed to act as a "simplex" repeater.
 These are still in use as of 2012 but are being phased out.